redhat-cip/spinalstack-doc/docs/source/deploy/configuration.rst

 **Infrastructure** (common accross multiple deployments)
     describe how Spinal Stack will be configured.
 It will describe the different kind of nodes, which services are running on them and some default parameters in the deployment.
-    The infrastructure YAML files can be use by multiple deployment and should never been locked to some environment informations (IP address or passwords).
+    The infrastructure YAML files can be use by multiple deployment and should never be tied to information specific to a single environment (like IP addresses or passwords).
-**Environment** (deployment specific)
+**Environment** (deployment-specific)
-    describe the details of our deployment: IP address, domain name, passwords, SSH keys, etc.
+    describe the details of our deployment: IP addresses, domain name, passwords, SSH keys, etc.
     This file should not be shared with any other deployment and has to be stored safely.